-Here, we’ll go through the importance of password protection.
+Here, we’ll go through the importance of password protection and why you need a secure email encryption service.
 Then, we’ll explain how to protect your passwords in seven simple steps and how a managed services provider (MSP) can help keep your business data safe and secure.

 Why Is Password Protection So Important for Businesses?

 Even though the Department of Homeland Security announced protection against cyberattacks as “one of the top priorities,” hackers are no longer attacking only confidential databases of governmental agencies and public companies.

 Nowadays, cybercriminals are increasingly targeting small and medium-sized businesses and – specifically – their employees working from home.

 Why?
 Because home Wi-Fi networks and personal devices that many people use for work make easier targets for cyberattacks.
 And, as you may have guessed, using weak passwords for various accounts equals leaving the office doors open for thieves to walk in.

 Weak passwords can lead to data breaches, phishing scams, ransomware attacks and other forms of cyberattacks or financial fraud.

 So cybersecurity – and password protection in particular – should be one of the top priorities for small and medium-sized companies.